ShubhiMittal9639/JournalManagement/README.md

 Whenever any operation is performed for user(insert, delete or update), Journal Management service recieves the message from User Management service and insert timestamp and that msg into journal_details table.

 Spring JPA is used for object relational model mapping.
+Kafka Queues are used to communicate to User Management Aplicatioon.Mysql (8.3.0) is used to store journal data.

 journals_details
 Id  Message  TimeStamp